aanandshekharroy/aanandshekharroy.github.io/_posts/2018-01-17-infinite-scrollable-list.md

 ---
 layout: post
-title: Endless list using Recycler view - Kotlin
+title: Creating web's slot machine a.k.a Infinite list in Android
 excerpt: "Infinite scroll is the most prevalant designs of all times.
 The reason of it's meteoric rise is that it actually works.
 In this article, we will learn how to implement one in Android"
 categories: [Kotlin,Android]
 comments: true